Dr. Stephanie Bloodworth, PsyD, LMFT-S

 What if I don’t want to spend time talking about awful things?

-We absolutely don't have to.
-There are ways we can focus on what you DO want in life, not just what you don't.
-I've seen people do well because they had a chance to sit and talk about their goals and aspirations.
+We absolutely don’t have to.
+There are ways we can focus on what you DO want in life, not just what you don’t.
+I’ve seen people do well because they had a chance to sit and talk about their goals and aspirations.
 I can also treat trauma flashbacks without us talking about what they are.
+And, sometimes, it’s helpful to say the awful things and get them out so you have the chance to get past them and think about them differently.
 We will go with whatever we agree will work best for you.

 Is everything I say confidential?